muldjord/leddy/docs/THEMES.md

 * `key="KEY"`: The OpenWeatherMap API key.
 If you want to use the default one provided with Leddy simply leave out this attribute entirely.
 * `cityfont="tiny"`: What font to use for the city name.
 Use the base name of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
 * `citycolor="#12345"`: Sets the font color for the city name.
 Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 If this attribute is left out, it will choose a color matching the temperature in a blue-green-orage-red scheme.
+* `cityshadowcolor="#123456aa"`: Sets the city shadow color.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 * `cityx="0"`: The x-coordinate for the city.
 * `cityy="9"`: The y-coordinate for the city.
 * `cityspacing="0,1,1,0"`: The spacing in pixels to use between each of the characters of the city string.
 Supports both multivalues comma-separated or a single value which will then be used between all characters.
 Values can also be negative.
 * `cityalign="left"`: The vertical alignment of the text.
 Can be `left`, `center` or `right`.
 * `tempfont="tiny"`: What font to use for the temperature.
 Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
 * `tempcolor="#12345"`: Sets the font color for the temperature.
 Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 If this attribute is left out, it will choose a color matching the temperature in a blue-green-orage-red scheme.
+* `tempshadowcolor="#123456aa"`: Sets the temperatur shadow color.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 * `tempx="0"`: The x-coordinate for the temp.
 * `tempy="2"`: The y-coordinate for the temp.
 * `tempspacing="0,1,0"`: The spacing in pixels to use between each of the characters of the temp string.
 Supports both multivalues comma-separated or a single value which will then be used between all characters.
 Values can also be negative.